-Professor Tran is currently Associate Residential Faculty in Pearson Residential College and was a 2016 Faculty Learning Community (Office of the Provost), 2015-16 Faculty Fellow (Office of the Provost with Housing & Residential Life), and 2014-15 Engaged Faculty Fellow (Office of Civic Engagement).
+Professor Tran is currently Associate Residential Faculty in Pearson Residential College.
+Previously, she was a 2016 Faculty Learning Community (Office of the Provost), 2015-16 Faculty Fellow (Office of the Provost with Housing & Residential Life), and 2014-15 Engaged Faculty Fellow (Office of Civic Engagement).

-Professor Tran's creative research centers around humanitarian and participatory design and includes social impact games, design advocacy, and web- and print-based information design.
+Professor Tran’s creative research centers around humanitarian and participatory design and includes social impact games, design advocacy, and web- and print-based information design.
 Non-profit partnerships include: Open Society Foundations, United Nations, International Federation of Red Cross and Red Crescent Societies, National Police of Colombia, World Bank, Tanzania Social Action Fund (TASAF), Ghana Water Company Limited (GWCL), Oxfam America, and Games for Change.

 Before attending graduate school at Parsons School for Design at The New School where she received her MFA in Design & Technology, Professor Tran was a consultant at Accenture designing and developing business applications for private and public sector in Washington, D.C. and New York City metro areas.
 She also spent 2 years living in Kitakyushu, Japan, teaching English through the JET Program.